tasket/Qubes-vpn-support/README.md

   ```

-* You should be able to use `ping` and `traceroute` commands from a downstream appVM without
+* You should be able to use `ping` and `traceroute` commands from a downstream AppVM without
 issue after connecting.
 However, doing so from inside the VPN VM requires granting special
 permission to the network with `sudo sg qvpn "command"`.
 (Also see *Firewall notes* for other
 ways to permit outbound traffic.)